-When was the last time you woke up 5 am?
+When was the last time you woke up at 5 am?
 Not because you had to lest you be late to work, but because you wanted to, in the name of productivity?
 Or in the name of just being a morning person?
 I know, I know…you’re like HA HA HA YEAH RIGHT ERICA.
 Hilarious.
 Slapping my knee before I slap you for such a crazy thought.

 But really though.

-For as much as we all love sleep, we also love not feeling like a total zombie first thing in the AM.
-Enter the terribly tricky and all-too-often-Googled art of becoming a…”morning person.”
+For as much as we all love to sleep, we also love not feeling like a total zombie first thing in the AM.
+Enter the terribly tricky and all-too-often-Googled art of becoming a…” morning person.”
 Personally, I’m definitely most productive in the morning.
 But that whole wake-up-with-the-sun thing to get even more done? nothankyou.

 But, I totally get where science is coming from.
 Waking up earlier supposedly leads to a more optimism and proactive thinking, and it definitely means getting a head start on the rest of the world.
 At the end of the day (or rather, the beginning), it’s best to be a morning person.
 So here are 13 ways to up your morning person game…this morning.